 This spectacular cliff was a backdrop for Harry Potter & the Deathly Hallows.

 Built in 1705 as a yeoman’s cottage, Beck Hall became a “wayfarers’ hostel” in the 1930s.
 Over the years, this quaint, riverside cottage has grown into a little hotel that is now being lovingly restored by new owners Andy and Louise Macbeth.
-Beck Hall isn’t posh or perfect, but it’s a special place where people have made happy memories for many years.
+Beck Hall isn’t posh or perfect, but it’s a special place where people have made happy memories over the years, with many more to make.

 Farm-fresh local produce developed into simple but delicious dishes.
 Our deli and bistro menus are small but perfectly-formed and change with the seasons.